Recap / Futurama S 3 E 19 Roswell That Ends Well

 The Planet Express crew gathers to watch a star go supernova, which releases huge amounts of energy.
 At the same time, Fry places a metal popcorn dish in the microwave, covering the ship with microwave radiation.
 As a result, the ship is hurtled throughout space, eventually crashing somewhere on Earth.
 During the crash, Bender is flung from the ship and Zoidberg is ordered to pick up the pieces.
 At night, he is captured by soldiers and brought to Roswell, New Mexico, circa 1947.

 .
-Due to his paranoia about Enis getting killed or neutered, Fry drives him out to the desert to stay safe.
-Unfortunately, he chooses a nuclear testing site and Enis dies.
+Due to his paranoia about Enos getting killed or neutered, Fry drives him out to the desert to stay safe.
+Unfortunately, he chooses a nuclear testing site and Enos dies.

 .
 The crew then decide to steal a microwave dish from the base and rescue Zoidberg without regard for consequences

 .
 They do so, though Bender's head falls into the desert, remaining buried for a thousand years until his friends find him in the future.